 - Waltmann Award, Purdue University

-HIST 2506EL France, Renaissance to French Revolution (with Dr. Leeson)
+HIST 2506EL France, Renaissance to French Revolution (team-taught with Dr. David Leeson)

 - “Transience and Impoverished London Mothers, 1674-1750” Early Modern Women: An Interdisciplinary Journal 14: 1 (Fall, 2019), 76-84.

 - “Unbowed, Unbent, Unaccepted: Disputing Women’s Roles in Game of Thrones” in Fan Phenomena: Game of Thrones edited by Kavita Mudan Finn (Bristol: Intellect Books, 2017), 128-139.

 - “Rocking Cradles and Hatching Dragons: Parenting in Game of Thrones” in Game of Thrones Versus History: Written in Blood edited by Brian A. Pavlac (New York: Wiley-Blackwell, 2017), 125-136.

 - "Tales of Futures Past: Science Fiction as a Historical Genre" Rethinking History: The Journal of Theory and Practice 19:2 (2015), 285-299.

 - “’Rather a Strong and Constant Man’: Margaret Pole and the Problem of Women’s Independence" in Women During the English Reformations: Renegotiating Gender and Religious Identity edited by Julie A. Chappell, and Kaley A. Kramer (New York: Palgrave Macmillan, 2014), 27-43.

 - “’The Last Homely House’: Elf-Lords and the Rules of Medieval Nobility” in The Hobbit and History edited by Janice Liedl and Nancy R. Reagin (New York: Wiley, 2014), 61-79.